CHOICE POINT PSYCHOLOGY

 Telehealth Supervision Across Australia

-Telehealth supervision has become increasingly common across Australia, particularly for psychologists in regional and rural areas.
-Online supervision can provide greater flexibility, access to specialist supervisors, reduced travel time, and consistent support regardless of location.
+Telehealth supervision has become increasingly common across Australia, especially for psychologists in regional and rural areas.

-At Choice Point Psychology, supervision is available face-to-face in Wyong on the Central Coast of NSW, as well as Australia-wide via telehealth.
+At Choice Point Psychology, supervision is available face-to-face in Wyong on the Central Coast of NSW, as well as online Australia-wide via telehealth.

 Questions to Ask a Potential Supervisor